Margaret A. Morris

 - consulting with, advising, and acting as senior counsel and sounding board on strategic and everyday business and personal issues

 In addition to her legal practice, Ms. Morris devotes a significant amount of her time to pro bono legal work.
 Under her supervision, the Firm has adopted the Eliza Shirley Center, a center city shelter for homeless women and children.
 Through her involvement as Co-coordinator and Supervisor for Pro Bono Legal Services, Ms. Morris assists those in need of legal assistance in a wide range of matters, including social security disability matters, custody-related issues, birth certificate assistance, Philadelphia Housing Authority hearings and much more.
-Additionally, Ms. Morris is the President of the Board of Directors for the Homeless Advocacy Project and sits on the board of the Ramsey Educational Development Institute, Inc. (REDI), which is a Member of the Amoore Group, Inc. Ms. Morris also serves as Chair of the Firm’s Pro Bono and Diversity Committees.
+Additionally, Ms. Morris was the President of the Board of Directors for the Homeless Advocacy Project.
+Ms. Morris also serves as Chair of the Firm’s Pro Bono and Diversity Committees.

 J.D., Thomas M. Cooley Law School (1981)